 You may already know that if you’re affected financially by a breach of your data protection rights in the UK, you could be eligible for compensation.
 But did you also know that you could claim for the emotional harm a breach causes too?
 We have put together this guide to help you if you’ve suffered distress, anxiety, or any other psychological injuries due to such a breach.

 In the sections below, we give you an insight into the laws that protect your personal data.
 We explain what your data protection rights are, and how a GP surgery could breach them.
 In addition to this, we explain the reason you could claim for psychological injuries and give you some insight into guideline payout amounts for such injuries.

-- What Personal Data Could A GP Surgery Hold About Me?
+- How Could A GP Surgery Data Breach Happen?

 - What Evidence Do I Need For A GP Surgery Data Breach Claim?

 - How Is Compensation Calculated In A GP Surgery Data Breach Claim?

 - No Win No Fee Personal Data Breach Claims Against A GP Surgery

 - Related Guides For GP Data Breach Claimants

 Any organisation that processes your personal data, such as your GP surgery, must take the necessary steps to ensure its safety.
 Personal data is any information that could identify you either directly or in combination with other data, such as your name, national insurance number and home address.

 Additionally, organisations processing your personal data must adhere to the rules and regulations found within the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR), as together they make up data protection laws.